 A favorite area of the Festival is the Irish Marketplace where unique shopping booths display a panorama of Irish items for sale.
 Take home a specialized clothing article, piece of art, interesting trinket or souvenir.
 Guaranteed Irish, we feature over 50 specialty booths.
 Don’t forget to visit our Festival’s award-winning t-shirt booth!

 MEET PITTSBURGH’S IRISH ORGANIZATIONS

 Members will be on hand with lots of information and an invitation to join them!

-Join us in our Beverage Tasting Tent as we experience the charm, depth and diversity of flavor found in Irish and “Celtic Cousin” whiskeys.
-During this professionally curated tasting event conducted by a whiskey master and Protector of the Peat, you will compare and contrast the unique qualities of legendary brands.
+This year, for our guests 21 and over, beverage tasting will be included in the price of your Festival admission ticket!
+Visit our Cultural Beverage Tasting area as we experience the charm, depth and diversity of flavor found in Irish, “Celtic Cousin,” and local Pittsburgh whiskeys and mead.
+Each booth will feature professionally curated tastings conducted by a whiskey master, Protector of the Peat, or mead maker, you will compare and contrast the unique qualities of legendary brands.

 PITTSBURGH IRISH FESTIVAL “GOES GREENER”

 The Irish know their green!
 This year we are focusing on our green with tips and practices that contribute to a more environmentally and ecologically responsible festival!
-Purchase a Festival Pint Glass at any beverage station and save the environment by using less throw-away plastic cups.
 Our brochure and program books are printed on recycled paper and are certified by the Forest Stewardship Council.
 Please recycle your program at the exit if you are done with it.
 Less plastic that is used for shopping – the more “green” our world.
 We are also working to recycle all of our used cooking oil.
 And we are thrilled to be donating all of our leftover food to the 412 Food Rescue, courtesy of the Pittsburgh Chapter of Friends of St. Patrick.